At a Glance

-In amongst the resorts, there’s a tiny bed and breakfast at Pen and Cesar, The Souk restaurant and at the far end, two Thai homestays, Baan Mai Rim Fang Nam Bungalows and Chanmai Nai’Lay, more than happy to accept allcomers.
+In amongst the resorts, there’s a tiny bed and breakfast at Pen and Cesar, The Souk restaurant (currently closed) and at the far end, two Thai homestays, Baan Mai Rim Fang Nam Bungalows and Chanmai Nai’Lay, more than happy to accept allcomers.

 The beach, its red gritty sand typical of all the beaches down this coast, is no award winner but the location is peaceful and secluded, so the resorts are deservedly popular.
 Along the road, a few cheap roadside restaurants and a small minimart have now sprung up to feed those that venture out but there is not much else besides these.

 Continuing past this section, you reach Sompot Garden, an eco-tourism homestay come farm, where Thais come from the mainland to learn all about the local variety of fruits grown on Koh Chang, durian in particular.
 It’s worth a stop to nose about in the little shop.

 After passing the large tracts of newly cleared land – a durian orchard on the mountain side and rumoured to be a resort coming on the seaside – the main road now heads straight down the coast towards Dan Mai, the administrative capital of Koh Chang.

-Along the way, the tiny 2L Hostel sits on one side, while opposite, a small winding street snakes down through the rubber trees to the very private Crown View Resort, which comprises a Thai/European style of double storey and family rental houses, with a feature swimming pool and restaurant.
+Along the way, the tiny 2L Hostel (currently closed) sits on one side, while opposite, a small winding street snakes through the rubber trees to the very private Crown View Resort, which comprises a Thai/European style of double storey and family rental houses, a feature swimming pool and restaurant.